Avoiding missed diagnoses and misdiagnoses in autoimmune neurology

 Do more for patients and providers

-Paraneoplastic phenotype-specific evaluations ensure only the right test is performed for the patient, when it is needed, avoiding diagnostic delays and the need for redraws.
+Neurological phenotype-specific evaluations ensure only the right test is performed for the patient, when it is needed, avoiding diagnostic delays and the need for redraws.
 Ruling out autoimmune-related causes of a patient’s condition with one test can also lead to cost savings, which may not be true of traditional, underpowered paraneoplastic evaluations.

 Read more

 If the right antibody is not identified up front, additional tests may need to be ordered, potentially subjecting patients to another draw and unnecessarily delaying treatment.
-If a traditional limited paraneoplastic evaluations is ordered first and the result is negative, the patient’s diagnostic journey continues.
+If a traditional limited paraneoplastic evaluation is ordered first and the result is negative, the patient’s diagnostic journey continues.
 Additional inconclusive tests may add cost and cause more patient distress.

 Our approach provides peace of mind, knowing every path has been considered to reach the right diagnosis in the most efficient manner.